valproic acid

 Measure liquid medicine with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Do not stop using valproic acid suddenly, even if you feel fine.
 Stopping suddenly may cause a serious, life-threatening type of seizure.
-If you need to stop taking valproic acid, follow your doctor's instructions about tapering your dose.
+Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture and heat.